chm294/todo-list/README.md

 + Holds count for tasks done and tasks undone

 #### Input.jsx
-+ detects state change from the user as a new task is typed and submitted
++ detects state change from the user as a new string is typed and submitted
 + passes submitted strings up to App.js

 #### todoList.jsx & accomplishedList.jsx